yayeseydi/Linux-Assignment-1/README.md

 <img src = "./assets/arch linux_imagelink.jpg">

 ---
+To upload a custom Arch Linux image to your DigitalOcean account:

-Go to the Images section of the DigitalOcean Control Panel.
+Go to the images section of the DigitalOcean Control Panel.

+>Note Once you do so, you will see that there are multiple tabs including Snapshots, Backups, and Custom Images.

+Click on custom images to upload a new one.

-Click Upload Image and select the Arch Linux image you downloaded.
+Click the upload image button and select the arch linux file you downloaded.

-Wait for the image to upload and become available.
+Once the upload is complete, you will now have your Arch linux file uploaded onto Digitalocean.

 ## Creating an Arch Linux Droplet

 Steps to Create a Droplet:

 Find the Create Button: In the upper right corner of the screen, you should see a green Create button.
 If it’s not visible, navigate to a different section using the left menu, and the button should reappear.

 Click the green Create button, and a dropdown menu will appear.